 Disclosure and Recantation

-In addition to misconceptions about a child’s memory and suggestibility, cases involving the sexual abuse of children can involve complicated dilemmas that may arise from repeating questions within an interview or repeating interviews.
-These dilemmas are compounded by delayed disclosure or recantation of the allegation.
-Both predicaments present important questions to forensic interviewers, attorneys, judges, and jurors who must evaluate the veracity of children’s sexual abuse allegations.
-Why do children wait to disclose sexual abuse?
-What causes children to recant an allegation?
+In addition to misconceptions about children’s memory and suggestibility, allegations of physical or sexual abuse can involve complicated problems that may arise from repeating questions within an interview or repeating interviews.
+These dilemmas may be compounded by delayed disclosure or recantation of the allegation.
+Both situations present challenges to forensic interviewers, attorneys, judges, and jurors who must evaluate the reliability and trustworthiness of children’s abuse allegations.
+Why do some children wait before disclosing physical and sexual abuse?
+What causes a child to recant an allegation?
 Honest answers to these questions are required to ensure that perpetrators of sexual abuse are held accountable and children that are sexually abused are accurately identified and protected.

-Anatomically correct or anatomically detailed dolls are sometimes used during child forensic interviews as part of the investigation of child sexual abuse allegations.
-It is thought that anatomically detailed dolls facilitate disclosure of sexual abuse by enabling children to demonstrate acts that may be difficult to verbalize or by promoting memory retrieval.
-Anatomically correct dolls may also serve as models for assessing children’s names for body parts or bodily functions.
-Despite these potential benefits, the use of anatomical dolls or anatomically detailed body diagrams has not been standardized and their use among child forensic interviewers varies.
-In addition, even though research indicates that the use of dolls may increase the amount of information that children provide, this is often accompanied by an increase in false information.
-Further, children’s behavioral enactments with the doll may be ambiguous and do not differentiate sexually abused children from non-sexually abused children.
-In view of the lack of empirical consensus surrounding the use of anatomically correct dolls and body diagrams, it is necessary to exercise caution when interpreting information obtained through this method.
+Anatomically correct dolls are sometimes used during child forensic interviews as part of the investigation of child sexual abuse allegations.
+It is thought that anatomically correct dolls facilitate disclosure of sexual abuse by enabling children to demonstrate acts that may be difficult to verbalize or by promoting memory retrieval.
+Despite some assumed benefits, anatomical doll usage has not been standardized, and research shows that their use can be accompanied by an increase in false information.
+In view of these considerations and the lack of scientific consensus on the use of anatomically correct dolls, caution is necessary when interpreting information obtained through this method.

 Meet Dr. Daniel Swerdlow-Freed

-His explanations are highly informative and provide judges and jurors with the precise information needed to accurately weigh witness testimony and supplementary evidence.
-Attorneys value his ability to explain interview methods and share research-based knowledge in easy-to-understand language.
-Many attorneys rely on his advice when deciding whether to proceed to trial, while others depend on Dr. Swerdlow-Freed’s advice to plan trial strategy.
+Dr. Swerdlow-Freed’s expert witness testimony is designed to be highly informative and to provide judges and jurors with the research-based information needed to accurately weigh witness testimony and supplementary evidence.
+Attorneys value his ability to explain interview methods and communicate scientific findings in easy-to-understand language.
+Hundreds of attorneys have consulted with Dr. Swerdlow-Freed when deciding whether to proceed to trial or to when planning trial strategy.